drinkbird/drinkbird.github.io/_posts/blog/2017-01-22-which-technology-to-pickup-next.md

 ![Microservices]({{ site.baseurl }}/images/microservices.png)
 *image taken from [microsoft.com](https://msdn.microsoft.com/en-us/magazine/mt595752.aspx)*

-Most importantly, work can be distributed accross teams more efficiently, since each microservice includes a full vertical slice of the application.
+Most importantly, work can be distributed across teams more efficiently, since each microservice includes a full vertical slice of the application.
 That way dependencies between teams are minimized, development is faster, and practices such as [continuous delivery](https://en.wikipedia.org/wiki/Continuous_delivery) and [blue-green deployment](https://martinfowler.com/bliki/BlueGreenDeployment.html) become much more possible.

 Of course the organization adopting the microservices approach has to adapt its structure accordingly, since teams have to organize around business capabilities and not different application tiers or technologies.
 Furthermore, the organization has to adopt the DevOps mindset and invest on infrastructure automation, as managing all those moving parts manually is proven to be not such a good idea.